-Simplifile has partnered with Lackawanna County to enable document submitters like you to be among those who would like to take advantage of the benefits of e-recording.
+Simplifile and CSC has partnered with Lackawanna County to enable document submitters like you to be among those who would like to take advantage of the benefits of e-recording.

-Any parties interested in beginning to electronically record their documents must contact John Riddell by email at email@example.com or at (610) 931-6727 to make the necessary arrangements for setting up an account.
+Any parties interested in beginning to electronically record their documents must contact Simplifile by email at firstname.lastname@example.org or at (610) 931-6727 and/or CSC by email at email@example.com or (866) 652-0111 to make the necessary arrangements for setting up an account.

 INDEXING NOTES FOR E-RECORDING SUBMITTERS